iTwin/bis-schema-validation/imodel-schema-validator/README.md

         - oidcUserName: The username for connecting with HUB.
         - oidcPassword: The password for connecting with HUB.
         - BisSchemaRepo: Root path of the bis-schemas repository.
+        - ProjectId_QA: The project id for QA environment.
+        - ProjectId_DEV: The project id for DEV environment.
+        - ProjectId_PROD: The project id for PROD environment.
     - Run following command:

     ```sh